Ahmadshen/Bytewise_DevOps_Notes/DevOps/week5.md

 3 Respect the current process, roles, responsibilities, and titles

 4 Encourage acts of leadership at all levels in your organization

+The Kanban principles include starting with the current process, agreeing to pursue incremental change, respecting current roles and responsibilities, and encouraging acts of leadership at all levels of the organization.
+Kanban is designed to gently improve legacy processes, without disrupting the underlying framework.
+It promotes a culture of collaboration, where anyone can take ownership of an issue and address it, and encourages acts of leadership at all levels of the organization.
+By doing so, Kanban empowers team members to take risks, grow professionally, and make a positive impact on the organization.